philippe-guerit/claude-desktop-memory-bank/doc/usage-and-tools-guide.md

 ## MCP Tools Reference

-The Memory Bank system provides various MCP tools that enable Claude to manage memory banks and context information.
+The Memory Bank system provides a streamlined set of just 4 MCP tools that enable Claude to manage memory banks and context information.
+This simplified architecture reduces cognitive load while maintaining all functionality.
 While these tools typically work automatically in the background, understanding them can help troubleshoot issues or implement advanced workflows.

 ### memory-bank-start

-Initializes the memory bank and loads a custom prompt.
+Unified tool for memory bank initialization, repository detection, project creation, and custom prompt loading.

 #### Description

-This tool orchestrates the initialization process for memory banks.
-It detects repositories, initializes memory banks when needed, selects the appropriate memory bank based on the detection, and loads a specified prompt or the default custom instructions.
+This enhanced tool orchestrates the entire initialization process for memory banks.
+It handles repository detection, project creation, memory bank initialization, and prompt loading in a single unified operation.
+It automatically selects the appropriate memory bank based on the provided parameters and available context.

 #### Parameters